 Indiana Jones is not your run-of-the-mill archaeologist.
 After all, he’s willing to lose limbs to get a solid-gold idol from somewhere in the Peruvian forest.
 Taking notice of Jones’ exploits, Army intelligence agents authorize him to find the Ark of the Covenant to prevent the Nazis from finding it first.

 As things often do with Indiana Jones, nothing goes as planned.
 Jones soon finds out the Ark is anything but a normal artifact.
-Not only does Jones have to fight his way through the Nazis, but he has to also fight through whatever the Ark contains.
+Not only does he have to fight his way through the Nazis, but he also has to fight through whatever the Ark contains.

 3. Taxi Driver